-D) Special Membership: A Special Membership shall be available to individuals, partners, a collection of individuals, companies or corporations who wish to become affiliated with this Association prior to and during the annual convention or other major Association event upon payment of Special Membership fees as determined by the Board of Directors.
+D) Special Membership: A Special Membership shall be available to individuals, partners, a collection of individuals, companies or corporations who wish to become affiliated with this Association, such as elected officials and associations of automobile related industries upon payment of Special Membership fees as determined by the Board of Directors.

-An individual is disqualified for membership if his business, function, or operation, or that of his employer, is or becomes inconsistent with or contrary to the purposes, objectives and ethical standards of the Association.
+An individual is disqualified for membership if his business, function, or operation, or that of his employer, is or becomes inconsistent with or contrary to the ethical standards of the Association.

 A suspended or removed member may be reinstated upon written request signed by the former member and filed with the Secretary, the Board of Directors may reinstate, by majority vote, the former member on such terms as the Board of Directors deems appropriate.
 A former member may apply for reinstatement once annually.